hazeez/study/docs/exercises/exercise06.md

 	Increase the sample size i.e. increase the sample size `n=100` provided above to `n=200`.

 The confidence interval becomes `[6.0565, 6.9434]`

+Though the confidence interval is narrower, the population mean will be falling within this range 95% of the times as 95% is the confidence level.